Google Ads: The definitive guide to using keyword match types

 Adding negative keywords from your search terms report

-Tip: When you add negative keywords from your Search Terms report in AdWords, the match type defaults to exact match.
+Tip: When you add negative keywords from your Search Terms report in Google Ads, the match type defaults to exact match.
 This is usually not the best setting.

 For example, the user search query “cheapest diy vehicle tracker no subscription” isn't likely to be typed by users in large volume!
 Why bother excluding that exact phrase?
 You’d be better off simply excluding the broad or phrase match keyword “no subscription” (if yours is a signed up service), which will cover a multitude of other unwanted search terms in future.
 You might also want to exclude words like "cheapest" or "diy"as phrase match negatives, if these don't match your offering.

 WARNING: Before adding negative keywords to your campaign, do think carefully to be sure there are absolutely no circumstances where a word or phrase you are excluding could possibly be part of a relevant search query.